JJLindsey/Team-profile/README.md

 # Team Profile Builder

 ## **Description**
+This application was created to generate your team's profile based on user input using Node.js.
 Build your Team's online profile, incl.
-Name/Title/ID/Email using Node to generate your HTML
+Name/Title/ID/Email  to generate your HTML.

 ## **Table of Contents**
 * [Installation](#installation)